-- Take medications as prescribed in AM or PM.
+- Take medications as prescribed in the AM or PM.
 Some medications can make you alert or drowsy.

 - Don’t go to bed too hungry or too full.
 A healthy bedtime snack may help you fall asleep.
-Alcohol can make it easier to fall asleep, but it can have a negative effect during the night: making you need to urinate more, causing you to have fragmented sleep or wake early.
+Alcohol can make it easier to fall asleep, but it can have a negative effect during the night: making you need to urinate more, causing you to have fragmented sleeping or wake early.